Kartik20440/MovieHub/README.md

 * **Engineering:**

-    There's a growing need for streamlined experiences in cinema, where storytelling meets technology.
+    There's a growing need for streamlined experiences in Indian Cinema, where storytelling meets technology.
 Our motivation is to create a platform that simplifies movie exploration.
-By integrating data from different sources and employing intelligent algorithms, we aim to provide users with a go-to movie recommendation platform aligned with their interests.
+By integrating data from different sources and employing intelligent algorithms, we aim to provide users with a go-to movie recommendation platform aligned with their interests and we want to test this idea out in the case of Indian Cinema to get a better understanding of the audience.

 * **Research:**